matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-classic.md

 In this example, the `Link` and `Location` headers will be modified from the server-generated response, with the protocol, domain and port of the value set in `target_host`.

-This is not an often used feature of Tyk and has not been implemented in the Tyk Dashboard UI, nor in the [Tyk OAS API]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-oas" >}}).
+This feature is rarely used and has not been implemented in the Tyk Dashboard UI, nor in the [Tyk OAS API]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-oas" >}}).

 ## Configuring the Response Header Transform in the API Designer
 You can use the API Designer in the Tyk Dashboard to configure the response header transform middleware for your Tyk Classic API by following these steps.